abhishekkumardwivedi/Kaa-node/README.md

 ```

 ### What is not mentioned here
-All the setup guide is described with consideration that you already have prior experience with relevant projects.
+All the setup guide described with consideration that you already have prior experience with relevant projects.
 If you are new to any of these, it is very important to go through and understand at first.

 ## Contribute

 If you are supporting more features to KAA or you find some changes in reference then raise issue and we will folloup with
 pull request if your change would look helpful to others.
+Or you can apply the changes which will help us.

 ## Authors